Coronary angioplasty

-An angioplasty is an endovascular procedure to dilate the arteries that make the blood flow to the heart.
 Over time, fat-laden plaques tend to build up within the blood vessels, narrowing and hardening the arteries.
-An angioplasty can restore direct blood circulation to the heart whenever your arteries are too narrow or too obstructed due to coronary heart disease.
+A coronary angioplasty can help improve blood circulation to the heart whenever your arteries are too narrow or too obstructed due to coronary heart disease.

-- Increase the life expectancy of people with heart conditions
+- increase the life expectancy of people with heart conditions, and;

 This procedure is less invasive than traditional coronary artery bypass graft surgery.
-It doesn’t involve incisions or general anaesthetics, and recovery is quicker when compared to other surgeries.
+It doesn't involve incisions or general anaesthetic, and recovery is quicker when compared to other surgeries.

 Post-operative progress

 After an angioplasty, the recovery is relatively quick.
-You may be in hospital for 24 to 48 hours.
-After that, you’ll need to take some anticoagulants to avoid the risk of thrombosis.
+Usually you go home the same day but occasionally, you may be in hospital overnight.
+After that, you’ll need to take some antiplatelet agents (such as aspirin) to avoid the risk of clots forming in the arteries.

 Other treatment options